danielgtaylor/restish/docs/configuration.md

 Output is in JSON by default.
 It can be displayed as a YAML by using `--rsh-output-format yaml` or `-o yaml`

-### Interactive update of an API configuration
+### Updating an API configuration

-Interactive prompt used to create API configuration can be used to update an existing one.
+The `configure` command used to create an API configuration can also be used to update an existing one.

 ```bash
 $ restish api configure $NAME